tanrbobanr/circuits/README.md

 # Introduction

 This project is primarily used by myself to learn about integrated logic circuits.
-It allows for the simulation of PUN finFETs, vias, and interconnects, allowing for relatively complex standard- and macro-cells to be created.
+It allows for the simulation of PUN finFETs, vias, and interconnects, allowing for relatively complex standard- and macro-cells to be simulated.

 # How it works